eddmann/eddmann.github.io/_posts/2023/2023-07-22-determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas.md

 events = json.loads(requests.get("https://images.parkrun.com/events.json").content)
 ```

-For historical prosperity I stored a local copy of this dataset; as it is not an official dataset and more an implementation detail of another feature there is a high likely hood it could change.
+For historical prosperity, I stored a local copy of this dataset.
+As it is not an official dataset but rather an implementation detail of another feature, there is a high likelihood it could change.

 ```python
 with open("closest-parkrun-alphabet-challenge.json", "w") as file:
     file.write(json.dumps(events, indent=4))
 ```

-This dataset provides me with the required Parkrun event names and location coordinates (longitude and latitude).
+This dataset provides the necessary Parkrun event names and location coordinates (longitude and latitude).
-Based on a supplied local Parkrun event I should be able to determine the closest event per-letter of the English alphabet to complete the challenge.
+Based on a supplied local Parkrun event, I should be able to determine the closest event per letter of the English alphabet to complete the challenge.

 ## Calculating Distances using the Haversine Formula

-To calculate the distance between two different events I will use the Haversine formula.
+To calculate the distance between two different events, I will use the Haversine formula.
-This formula calculates the shortest distance over the earth's surface – giving an 'as-the-crow-flies' distance between the two points.
+This formula calculates the shortest distance over the Earth's surface, giving an 'as-the-crow-flies' distance between two points.
-Although this will not factor in actual travel considerations (such as roads, traffic etc.) it is a _good enough_ metric to solve the problem.
+Although this does not account for actual travel considerations (such as roads, traffic, etc.), it is a _good enough_ metric to solve the problem.
-There are [many](https://nathanrooy.github.io/posts/2016-09-07/haversine-with-python/) [other](https://en.wikipedia.org/wiki/Haversine_formula) [resources](https://www.movable-type.co.uk/scripts/latlong.html) which go into detail on how this formula works; instead of re-implementing it I have decided to use an [existing library](https://pypi.org/project/haversine/).
+There are [many](https://nathanrooy.github.io/posts/2016-09-07/haversine-with-python/) [other](https://en.wikipedia.org/wiki/Haversine_formula) [resources](https://www.movable-type.co.uk/scripts/latlong.html) that explain how this formula works.
+Instead of re-implementing it, I have decided to use an [existing library](https://pypi.org/project/haversine/).

 ```python
 !pip install haversine